 The City is partnering with three builders to develop 23 single-family homes reserved for income restricted buyers as defined by HUD guidelines.

-The City is partnering with two builders to develop 11 single-family homes reserved for first time homebuyers that meet income restricts as defined by HUD guidelines.
+The City partnered with two builders to develop 11 single-family homes reserved for first-time homebuyers that meet income restricts as defined by HUD guidelines.

 Neighborhood Improvement Funds